egonozer/Spine/README.txt

 The third column (fasta or gbk) is optional, but should be given if your sequence files end with suffixes other than ".fasta" or ".gbk".

+If you have genomes spread across multiple files (i.e. chromosomes and/or plasmids), these can be combined by either concatenating the files into one:
+	'cat chrom_I.gbk chrom_II.gbk > combined.gbk'
+or by including all the files in this input file, separated by commmas:

+Example:
+	/seqs/chrom_I.fasta,/seqs/chrom_II.fasta    mygenome    fasta
+	chrom_A.gbk,chrom_B.gbk,plasmid_X.gbk   myothergenome   gbk

 ** Optional Inputs